gerd-moellmann/emacs-with-cl-packages/README.md

 This is an experimental build of the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac) (aka Carbon[^1] Emacs, Emacs-mac) port of emacs, updated for Emacs v30.1.

 > [!WARNING]
 > This is an experimental build of `emacs-mac`; there will certainly be bugs.
 We are looking for feedback and testing from experienced users.
 If you are familiar with or willing to learn about running new builds of Emacs under a debugger, perfect.
 If you are a Mac developer familiar with ObjC or Mac Window frameworks, even better!
-Other users should stick to the official NS build or v29.1 emacs-mac release for now.
+Other users should stick to the official NS build or recent v29.4 emacs-mac release for now.

 ## Status

-Working well:
+Known working systems:

 - MacOS 15 (Sequoia) on ARM64 (M1, M2, M4)
 - MacOS 14 (Sonoma) on ARM64 (M1, M3)
-- MacOS 12 (Monterey) on X86_64 (Intel)

-Compiling, running, with crash:

 - MacOS 12 (Monterey) on X86_64 (Intel)

 >[!IMPORTANT]